marwan-matalkah/varnish/README.md

-# varnish
+# Varnish vcl
-Varnish 4 configuration optimized for Drupal websites Varnish will set its TTL based on cache-control value received from backend servers.
+Varnish 4 configuration optimized for Drupal websites, Varnish will set its TTL based on cache-control value received from backend servers.